top of page

 SUMMER DEBATE INSTITUTE

-Now in its eighth year, the 2022 Debate Institute will be held for 2 weeks in late July- early August.
+Now in its tenth year, the 2024 Debate Institute will be held for 3 weeks in late July- early August.
 The debate institute was started after discussions with Matthew’s high school debate partner, Alex Berger, to determine what would be a positive way to remember Matthew.
 Not only was Matthew a champion debater, he also loved the activity and the connections he made through it.
 Some of Matthew’s happiest memories were his summers at the Michigan National Debate Institute.
 After Matthew’s death, the foundation saw a need to give middle school and high school debaters that same life changing opportunity to debate during the summer.
 The Washington Urban Debate League (WUDL) was just starting and the Matthew Harris Ornstein Memorial Foundation entered into a partnership with WUDL where the foundation would sponsor the debate tournament each year.

 "DEFINITION OF INSANITY"